mapgears/scribeui/application/workspaces/templates/OSM-GoogleStyle/README.markdown

 *   PostgreSQL/PostGIS
 *   OSM data to import

-You can get the lattest release of ScribeUI [here](https://github.com/mapgears/scribeui).
+You can get the latest release of ScribeUI [here](https://github.com/mapgears/scribeui).

 You can install PostgreSQL and PostGIS using aptitude: